karabopaulmabote-sys/project-1-crispdm-injury-analysis/data/README.md

-Dataset: Workplace Injury and Illness Claims

-File: nz-injury-statistics-work-related-claims-2018-csv.csv

-Source: Public dataset originally downloaded from Kaggle.

-Format: CSV, multi-year panel data.

-Description

-The dataset contains annual counts of workplace injury and illness claims grouped by multiple demographic and industry attributes.
-Each row represents a combination of:

-Year

-Sex

-Age group

-Geographic region

-Employment status

-Occupation

-Injury/Illness group

-Type of injury/disease

-Industry

-Industry subgroup

-Value (claim count)

-Measure

-Status

-Use in Project

-This dataset is used in Project 1 – CRISP-DM Data Science Lifecycle for the following tasks:

-1. Data Understanding:
-Exploration of categories, distributions, missingness, and relationships.

-2. Data Preparation:
-Cleaning, renaming, grouping, encoding, and fixing categorical structure.

-3. Modelling (Simple Supervised Learning):
-To align with the MEng coursework, a small modelling component is included:

-Decision Tree

-Naïve Bayes

-K-Nearest Neighbours (KNN)

-These models are used to predict a target variable such as injury type, injury group, or industry, depending on the final formulation.

-4. Evaluation:
-Performance assessed using accuracy, confusion matrices, and related metrics.

-5. Insights:
-Simple, interpretable explanations that connect back to the cleaned data.

-Pre-processing

-The dataset undergoes several preparation steps before modelling, including:

-Standardising text labels

-Removing empty categories

-Encoding categorical features

-Filtering out “Total” rows where needed

-Validating the numerical field (Value)

-These steps are documented inside the notebook.

-Licensing

-The dataset is used strictly for educational, academic, and non-commercial analysis under the terms of its original open data source.
+# Dataset: Workplace Accident Records

+**File:** `accidents.csv`
+**Source:** Publicly available dataset containing structured workplace incident reports.
+**Format:** CSV

+## Description
+The dataset contains individual incident records reported across different industries and provinces.
+Each row represents a single incident with details such as:

+- Title of accident
+- Date
+- Province and city
+- Industry and sub-industry
+- Company name and ownership type
+- Accident type
+- Number of deaths
+- Number of injuries
+- Number of individuals punished
+- Financial penalties

+These attributes offer a structured view of workplace incidents, making the dataset suitable for exploratory analysis and supervised learning.

+## Use in Project
+This dataset is used for **Incident Severity Classification**, following the CRISP-DM framework.
+It supports the following tasks:

+### 1. Data Understanding
+- Inspect structure, categories, and missingness
+- Explore incident types, industries, and locations
+- Understand injury and fatality patterns

+### 2. Data Preparation
+- Clean categorical fields
+- Standardise labels
+- Parse injury and fatality ranges
+- Engineer the severity target variable

+### 3. Modelling
+Machine learning classifiers used include:
+- Decision Tree
+- Naïve Bayes
+- K-Nearest Neighbours (KNN)

+### 4. Evaluation
+Models are assessed using accuracy, confusion matrices, and interpretability.

+## Target Variable: Three-Class Severity
+Severity is engineered into **three distinct classes** using fatalities and injuries:

+### **Class 0 — Low Severity**
+- No deaths
+- 0–1 injuries
+- Minor impact, limited harm

+### **Class 1 — Moderate Severity**
+- No deaths
+- 2–9 injuries
+- Noticeable harm, multiple affected individuals

+### **Class 2 — High Severity**
+- At least one death
+- OR
+- 10+ injuries
+- Significant impact involving fatalities or high casualty counts

+## Pre-processing Notes
+Before modelling, the dataset is cleaned and prepared through:

+- Handling missing or ambiguous values
+- Normalising industry, province, and ownership labels
+- Converting injury and fatality ranges into numerical or ordinal values
+- Constructing the three-class severity target
+- Selecting feature columns for training

+All processing steps are documented inside the notebook.

+## Licensing
+This dataset is used strictly for educational, academic, and non-commercial analysis.